RTEMS/rtems-docs/c-user/glossary.rst

         The address at which a function or task begins to execute.
 In C, the entry point of a function is the function's name.

+    error code
+        This term has the same meaning as :term:`status code`.

     events
         A method for task communication and synchronization.
 The directives provided by the event manager are used to service events.